rafaelcoias/42_Born2beRoot/GUIDE/README.md

 $<b>sudo vim /usr/local/bin/monitoring.sh</b><br>
   - Create a script that displays the info asked in born2beroot_subject.
   - Every bash script starts with '#!/bin/bash'.
+  - Do a wall " ... " (just what you put inside the wall is going to be shown when we run the script).
 <details><summary>
 Now I am going to explain every single command that I used in my script. </summary>